 The Benefits of Selectivity

 - Prevent scandals.
 Target’s selection process screens merchants before accepting their inventory.
-It’s how Target hopes to avoid Amazon-type embarrassments; untrustworthy merchants won’t be allowed to use the platform.
+Basically, it’s how Target hopes to avoid Amazon-type embarrassments; untrustworthy merchants won’t be allowed to use the platform.
 (Remember when the e-commerce giant overlooked racist merchandise in its marketplace?)

 Not a Perfect Picture